Paxton, Indiana

 The community is part of the Terre Haute metropolitan area.

 History

 Paxton was laid out in 1868, and was named after James H. Paxton, a local merchant.
 The post office at Paxton has been in operation since 1864.

 Geography

 Paxton is located off Highway 41 between Carlisle and Sullivan at 39°01′16″N 87°23′19″W.

+Demographics

+The United States Census Bureau defined Paxton as a census designated place in the 2022 American Community Survey.